yowainwright/awesome-writing-tools/README.md

 # awesome-written-communication-tools
-A curated list of awesome resources that support improved written communication.
+A curated list of awesome resources that support improved, written communication.